AdobeDocs/analytics.en/help/import/data-sources/faq.md

 ---
 title: Data sources FAQ
-description: Frequently asked questions around data sources.
+description: Frequently asked questions about data sources.
 exl-id: a948dfe9-289f-43e2-a9e7-7990cf609f5c
 feature: Data Sources
 role: Admin
 ---
 # Data sources FAQ

-Frequently asked questions around data sources.
+Frequently asked questions about data sources.

 +++What is the cost to use data sources?
 Data sources do not incur any charges, nor do they count towards server call usage.
 [Full processing data sources](full-processing-eol.md) counted towards server calls before their retirement.